philips-labs/terraform-aws-github-runner/README.md

 }
 ```
 ## Tracing
-For the distributed architecture of this application it can be difficult to troubleshoot this application.
+The distributed architecture of this application can make it difficult to troubleshoot.
 We support the option to enable tracing for all the lambda functions created by this application.
-To enable tracing user can simply provide the `tracing_config` option inside the root module or inner modules.
+To enable tracing, you can provide the `tracing_config` option inside the root module or inner modules.

 This tracing config generates timelines for following events:
 - Basic lifecycle of lambda function